 1. Accurate measurements

-Smart meters provide an accurate reading of your electricity usage throughout a particular period.
+Smart meter systems provide an accurate reading of your electricity usage throughout a particular period.
 Some providers would even provide close to real-time information as part of their reporting services.

 Most electricity distributors display the history and data of your energy usage on accessible online websites or applications.
 Learning more information about your daily energy consumption may be helpful in tracking your habits and managing your electricity usage.
 Not only will you reduce your electricity bills, but you will also prevent electricity overloads, improve energy efficiency in your home, and reduce your carbon footprint.